0x16h/cryogenix.net-www/src/openbsd_desktop.md

 * Create 6 virtual desktops/workstations
 * Start urxvt when ratpoison starts

-As much as I like the retro/SunOS look of rxvt with a white background, I like to tweak the look slightly in ~/.Xdefaults:
+As much as I like the retro SunOS look of xterm with a white background, I like to tweak the look slightly in ~/.Xresources:

-    URxvt.loginShell: true
-    URxvt.scrollBar: false
-    URxvt.cursorBlink: true
-    URxvt.foreground: #FFFFFF
-    URxvt.background: #000000
     *visualBell: True
+    xterm*faceName: Inconsolata:size=14
+    xterm*dynamicColors: true
+    xterm*utf8: 2
+    xterm*eightBitInput: true
+    xterm*scrollBar: false
+    xterm*foreground: rgb:a8/a8/a8
+    xterm*background: rgb:00/00/00

 *visualBell flashes the screen since we have the audible bell disabled.
 Perhaps not a great idea if you have certain forms of epilepsy; Keep pressing backspace for more info.